Ohio court rules video of judge’s shooting is public record

 Attorney John Greiner, who represented the AP, said the news organization was gratified by the ruling in favor of governmental transparency.

 “The legal question was actually pretty simple,” Greiner wrote in an email.
-“A public office can withhold a record from public inspection only if it can produce credible, competence evidence justifying the withholding.
+“A public office can withhold a record from public inspection only if it can produce credible, competent evidence justifying the withholding.
 The Jefferson County Prosecutor never came forward with any such evidence, and the Supreme Court reached the correct decision.”

 In its arguments to the Supreme Court, the AP’s attorney said Ohio case law is clear that the video is a public record, as the Ohio Court of Claims previously ruled, and should be released.

-Note: This story has been updated to correct the spelling of Justice Michael Donnelly’s name on second reference from O’Donnell to Donnelly.